DaryanaUr/DaryanaUr.github.io/README.md

 # Project Portfolio
 Hi!
-My name is ***Daryana Martínez-Uribe***, I'm a biomedical engineer who loves software development, you can find the first version of my Portfolio in this repository.
+My name is ***Daryana Martínez-Uribe***, I'm a biomedical engineer who loves software development.
+You can find the first version of my Portfolio in this repository.
 ___________________________________________________________________________________________

 ### This project has the following sections: